Agenda

 exclusive tour of MIT and CFS’s state-of-the-art facilities

 Arriving early?
-Jefferies invites all FusionX:Americas registrants to an Icebreaker Networking Reception in Cambridge on June 8 at 6:30 pm.
+Jefferies invites all FusionX:Americas participants to an Icebreaker Reception on June 8 at 6:30 pm.

 8:00 AM - 9:00 AM